edbelova/Intro-To-OOP-Activity/coworking_agreement.md

 Ekaterina Belova: I’d like to improve how I talk about and explain my code to others, including breaking down tasks and sharing them when pairing.
 I also want to get better at giving and receiving feedback, practice active listening to make sure everyone feels heard, and strengthen my skills in estimating time, planning sprints or tasks, and resolving disagreements constructively.

+Geetha : I would like to improve how I explain my logic about solving the code to others.

 ## Optional: Other agreements
 *Other co-working agreements that were not captured in the above sections.*